liamhays/flipwire/README.md

 and more complex, and on top of that, there isn't much Rust GUI support right now.
 If I do add GUI support, I would probably use [imgui-rs](https://github.com/imgui-rs/imgui-rs).

+## What about macOS?
+From my limited testing, the Flipper doesn't show up in a macOS Bluetooth scan.
+There's one instance of a person using an alternate Bluetooth tool to connect the Flipper but I don't know if Flipwire works.

+I don't have a macOS device to test on or to provide builds for, so until I do, consider Flipwire macOS support completely experimental.

 ## Flipwire hangs during a download.
 Run through the troubleshooting steps below just in case something has